roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap-first-draft.md

 TODO: Plan the 2021 content calendar.

-Ideas - I'm in the middle of my C|EH reup, so have a few things to write about that.
+Ideas - I'm in the middle of my CEH reup, so I can write about that.
 I need to do a Java and C# catchup - need some ideas for projects.
 I'd like to do an AI and Robotics project.
 Maybe something totally different, publish some writing on Russia / Russian Language / Soviet stufies (my academic background).
 Or a peek into personal / professional productivity or fun and games?
 Also, need a work environment and tools update, now that I'm working out of my basement bunker.

 ## Wrap Up
 Reading through, I don't have an excuse not to have more content here.
 I'm excited to hit my future milestones on this roadmap.